michaelsimmonds/Project-4/README.md

 ### Wins

-1. Team organisation: daily stand-up, daily merging of each other branch and democratic decision has allowed the team to move forward at a great speed without wasting time fixing conflic, arguing features or diverging back-end and front-end development.
-We kept in sync during all time and this greatly impact the productivity and the atmosphere in the team.
+1. Team organisation: daily stand-up, daily merging of each others branches and democratic decision making gave our team direction and minimised time spent resolving conflicts arising from divergent paths.
+We all kept in sync during this time which imporved the productivity and atmosphere in the team.

-2. Use of the Authentication helper method that allow the application to render pages differently according to if the user is logged-in or not i.e. in the show page, we only show current weather, tweets and comments if the user is logged in.
-This allow to use the same route api/pages and api/pages/:id for any scenario.
+2. How the page's content alters depending on whether the user is authenticated or not.
+For example, on the show page, we only show current weather, tweets and comments if the user is logged in.

 3. The drawing line on the map was quite a challenge since every point had to be calculated for each increment [X (latitude), Y (longitude)].
 The idea was to use the tan(O) = opposite / adjacent trigonometric formula to find, for each time we increment X, the corresponding Y point.